appscode/blog/content/post/postgres-wal-nfs/index.md

 ### Overview

 KubeDB is the Kubernetes Native Database Management Solution which simplifies and automates routine database tasks such as Provisioning, Monitoring, Upgrading, Patching, Scaling, Volume Expansion, Backup, Recovery, Failure detection, and Repair for various popular databases on private and public clouds.
 The databases that KubeDB supports are MongoDB, Elasticsearch, MySQL, Kafka, MariaDB, Redis, PostgreSQL, ProxySQL, Percona XtraDB, Memcached and PgBouncer.
 You can find the guides to all the supported databases in [KubeDB](https://kubedb.com/).
-In this tutorial we will use NFS server as a backend to perform Point In Time Recovery for Postgresql database.
+In this tutorial we will use NFS server as a storage backend to perform Point In Time Recovery for Postgresql database.

 Before begin, we need to get a license for Kubedb products.
 ### Get Cluster ID